Krispy145/pls_cli/readme.md

 ```yaml
 bundle: mason bundle ./packages/bricks/$BRICK -o ./lib/bundles/ -t dart
 ```
-The script above can be run with `BRICK=cubit rn run bundle` which will replace the "$BRICK" with the matching env variable.
+The script above can be run with `BRICK=cubit up run bundle` which will replace the "$BRICK" with the matching env variable.

 ### Update